Bonis Airfield

 Construction

-Allied Missions Against Bonis
+Allied missions against Bonis

 Tom Blackburn in VF-17 The Jolly Rogers recalls:

 "Buka and Bonis remained serious threats to the Torokina beachhead throughout early November 1943.
-Although the Japanese did not reguarly base airplanes at either field, they miticulously patched runway damage after each bombing raid, and maintained heavy anti-aircraft defenses around both runways.
+Although the Japanese did not regularly base airplanes at either field, they meticulously patched runway damage after each bombing raid, and maintained heavy anti-aircraft defenses around both runways.
 The danger lay in the readiness of the runways, through which they could stage raids against the beachhead, and damaged aircraft had a safe haven 165 miles south of Rabaul."

 Today